 10- American Goldfinch [$765]

 American Goldfinch, also known as the Eastern Goldfish, is a migratory bird that is primarily found only in North America.
 During breeding time, American goldfinches fly from mid-Alberta to North California.
 On the other hand, American goldfinches set off a journey from the south of Canda to Mexico, during winter.
 The birds’ colors vary from vibrant yellow to olive green to show its sexual dimorphism.
 Moreover, they are graced with a cone-shaped beak that helps them take off fruit pips.
 Not to mention their limber legs that help them take hold of the stems of seedheads.

 9- North Cardinal [$800]

 This passerine bird belongs to the Cardinalidae breed and is primarily found in North and South America.
 North Cardinals are also known as “cardinal grosbeak” and “cardinal bunting,” and are graced with solid bills.
 On a normal basis, its length is nearly 12 centimeters and its weight is almost 85 grams.
 Interestingly, North Cardinals bear resemblance to the Catholic cardinal.
 Surprisingly, such a breed is loyal to its mate as they stick only to one till it perishes.
 Interestingly, they feed on sunflowers seeds and they tend to be prone to staying in the sunlight.

 8- Mountain Bluebird [$850]

 What makes Mountain Bluebirds’ appearance unique is the light underbelly and black eyes.
-Moreover, it is a little but bigger the birds before mentioned in the list and its length ranges from 16 to 20 centimetres and its weight is nearly 30 grams.
+Moreover, it is a little bit bigger than the birds before mentioned in the list and its length ranges from 16 to 20 centimeters and its weight is nearly 30 grams.

 7- Northern Oriole [$850]